 Natasha Doyon

 Memorials are sacred sites that hold space for reflection and contemplation – they entreaty you to pause within a soundscape of muzzled screams and thunderous silences.
 I will be reflecting on memorials that coexist with nature.
 Where do they begin and end, and what is the right amount of buffer between them and modern life?
 Memorials that exist in natural surroundings have permeable gates and questionable buffer zones.
-Akin to memory and the past there is no hard line that separates memorials in natural landscapes from their surroundings.
+Akin to memory and the past, there is no hard line that separates memorials in natural landscapes from their surroundings.
 It is messy and biological.
 The challenge of preserving memory in rural settings is to resist both natural and human progress.
 I walked around wondering what would happen if they were overgrown and forgotten, to simply become digital artifacts in cyber archives.
-Due to the precarious nature of these spaces they are all the more expectant to be protected.
+Due to the precarious nature of these spaces, they are all the more expectant to be protected.

 Logging Roads and Birdsong – Zbylitowska Góra